IBM/ibmi-oss-docs/docs/yum/README.md

 [TOC]

-# RPM pile (beta) for IBM i 7.2+
+# RPM pile (technology preview) for IBM i 7.2+
 Much of the open source technology available in the 5733-OPS product is now available in RPM form.
 For instructions on getting started, please see [RPMs - Getting Started]()

-**Beta status general note:** While the software has been tested and meets quality guidelines, the RPM form of this software, as well as the "yum" package manager, are in "beta" form.
+**Technology preview status general note:** While the software has been tested and meets quality guidelines, the RPM form of this software, as well as the "yum" package manager, are in "technology preview" form.
 This beta targets IBM i 7.2 and newer.